-I am a DPhil student in the Pain in Women lab group, with Katy Vincent and Katja Wiech as my supervisors.
-I am also part of the EndoCaRe research group.
+I am a post-doc researcher in the Pain in Women and the EndoCaRe research groups.

 I am interested in investigating pelvic pain mechanisms.
 I have particularly worked on endometriosis-associated pain and how stratification of patients can aid our understanding and inform our treatment of women with endometriosis-associated pain.

 Prior to joining the group I completed BA Neuroscience (2017) at the University of Oxford.